mazenelnahla/AutoSpectra/README.md

 - Python: For scripting and advanced data processing.
 - QProcess: For handling external processes and scripts.
 - JSON: For configuration and data communication.
-- Spotipy: For Spotify integration.
+- Spotipy: For Spotify integration. (not needed in Auto Spectra v2.1)

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: